 On September 24, 2015, Ben Damon was a passenger in his friend’s car as they began a one hour drive from Fryeburg to Portland, Maine.
 Not long after they started the vehicle struck a moose, compressing the roof of the car by over a foot.
-With Damon being 6-foot-6, and the compressing of the roof, it led to him breaking his fifth and sixth vertebra.
+With Damon being 6-foot-6, the compressing of the roof caused him to break his fifth and sixth vertebra.
 With the use of the Jaws of Life, he was removed from the car and quickly life-flighted to Central Maine Medical Center.
-The doctors quickly came to the conclusion after x-rays there was little or no hope that he would ever regain his mobility, and he be a quadriplegic.
+Ben’s injury sadly left him a quadriplegic.

 “There’s no use feeling sorry for yourself,” said Damon, 23, shortly after his accident.
 “I broke my neck.
 It didn’t work too well to hit a moose.”

 Ben and his family have faced the situation head-on.
-After spending over a month in the ICU in Maine, he was transferred to Spaulding Rehabilitation Hospital.
+After spending over a month in the ICU in Maine, he was transferred to Spaulding Rehabilitation Hospital in Boston.
 It was there that he had a chance to meet Travis Roy.

 “It is always extremely difficult to go into the hospital and meet a recently paralyzed person and their family,” said Roy, adding, “You can immediately see the devastation in their eyes and how scared they are of the situation.”

 Roy has learned that you can’t go in and tell the SCI survivor that everything is going to be all right, because they are not ready to hear that so soon after the injury.
 He believes there needs to be a period for mourning the losses, then a few months down the road it’s important to turn the corner and move on.
 It is then that Roy prefers to go to the hospital and show by example that things will work out.